 That’s not to say Reddit hasn’t grown considerably since its inception in 2005.
 Dubbed “the front page of the internet,” Reddit now has 330 million monthly active users around the world.
 Over half of these users are located in the United States.

-Who can I reach by advertising on Reddit?
+Who can I reach by running ads on Reddit?

 Despite its high volume of users, the demographic of Reddit’s audience remains relatively narrow, with the majority of its users being young and male.